SharmaUday1999/sharmauday1999/README.md

 ### Hi there 👋 My Name is Uday

 🌱 I’m currently learning ML in Python

-🏢 I will be working at Amazon when I graduate as a Software Engineer ⚡ Fun fact: I enjoy riding motorcycles
+🏢 I will be working at Amazon when I graduate as a Software Development Engineer

+⚡ Fun fact: I enjoy riding motorcycles